corpusops/corpusops.bootstrap/docs/projects/vagrant.md

 - You can change the options of the VM that we are going to create [note this README](https://github.com/corpusops/corpusops.bootstrap/blob/master/hacking/vagrant/README.md) et [this file containing useful variables](https://github.com/corpusops/corpusops.bootstrap/blob/master/hacking/vagrant/Vagrantfile_common.rb),
-- Please note all of **required vagrant plugins** that are detailed inside/
+    - Please note all of **required vagrant plugins** that are detailed inside
     - Also, verify twice that your VirtualBox & vagrant tools are *up-to-date*.
     - **However** if in the next step, you are going to use a **prebacked** vm done by your fellow teamates, this file will be overwritten, so dont touch it for the first run.

         ```sh
         # mostly you'll edit the vm unique NUM
         # but do not forget to check the README for vagrant plugins
         # WARNING: if you use te box uimport on next step this file will be
         # overwritten by the imported box one
         $EDITOR vagrant_config.yml
         ```

 - Now you have TWO options:
-    - Make a new VM with a slightly longer build/provisioning time
+    - Generally use a prebacked VM for your project only and only if it exists
-    - OR use a prebacked VM for your project only and only if it exists
+    - Or make a new VM with a slightly longer build/provisioning time

-### With the prebacked VM
+### <a name="prebacked"/> With the prebacked VM
 git subhmodule init

 If someone does have already build a VM for this project,